Cray-HPE/docs-csm/troubleshooting/cmsdev_tests.md

 ### VCS tests

+**Aliases**: The service can be tested using either `vcs` or `gitea` as the service name.

 Validates the Version Control Service (VCS) health and Gitea repository operations by performing the following tests:

 * Pod status verification
     * Verifies at least 2 VCS pods are present
     * Expected pods:
         * Exactly 1 main `gitea-vcs` pod (Running)
         * 1 or more `gitea-vcs-postgres-#` pods (Running)
         * 0 or more `gitea-vcs-wait-for-postgres-#` pods (Succeeded)
         * 0 or more `logical-backup-gitea-vcs-postgres-` pods (Succeeded, Running, or Pending)
 * Persistent Volume Claims (PVC) verification
     * Validates `gitea-vcs-data-claim` PVC status (should be "Bound")
     * For each `postgres` pod, validates corresponding `pgdata-gitea-vcs-postgres-#` PVC
 * Backup pod validation
     * Identifies the most recent backup pod
     * Verifies backup pod status is acceptable (Succeeded, Running, or Pending)
     * Warns if backup pod has unexpected status
 * VCS repository operations
     * Repository creation
         * Creates a new Git repository in VCS using API
         * Validates repository creation response
     * Repository cloning
         * Clones the repository using Git client
         * Tests VCS authentication (username/password from secrets)
     * File operations
         * Creates and commits new files to repository
         * Pushes changes to VCS
     * Repository listing
         * Lists all repositories via VCS API
         * Verifies created repository appears in list
     * Repository deletion
         * Deletes test repository via API
         * Validates repository removal

 VCS authentication is required for the tests.
 The tests retrieve the VCS credentials from the `vcs-user-credentials` Kubernetes secret.
 The credentials are used for Git operations and API calls.